Gimme Them Deets

 Improving at Improv-ing

 As an improviser, he won the College Improv Tournament South Regional and was a College Improv Tournament finalist.
 He has studied with great improv teachers at Second City, Dad’s Garage, Highwire Comedy Co., The Atlantic Theatre and SCAD, including Matt Stanton, Ian Covell, Amanda Rountree, Josh Lewis and David Storck.
-He regularly performs improv and sketch at Highwire Comedy Co. and performs with The Unscripted Shakespeare Ensemble (improvised Shakespeare), The Tipsy Zone (improvised Twilight Zone episodes), and Overly Dramatic Crescendo (improvised musicals) all around Atlanta.
+He regularly performs improv and sketch at Village Theatre and Dad's Garage, and he performs with The Unscripted Shakespeare Ensemble (improvised Shakespeare), The Tipsy Zone (improvised Twilight Zone episodes), and Overly Dramatic Crescendo (improvised musicals) all around Atlanta.

 Hey, Look What I can Do!